Deferred Cyclotomic Representation for Stable and Exact Evaluation of q-Hypergeometric Series: Structural and Algebraic Consequences of the DCR

 \subsection{Semiclassical Limit and Exponent Asymptotics}

 The semiclassical behaviour of $q$-deformed amplitudes is typically analyzed via saddle-point analysis of factorial or polynomial expressions \cite{Ponzano1968,Roberts1999,Taylor2005}.
-In the DCR, factorials are replaced by cyclotomic exponent data, providing an alternative description of this limit.
+In the DCR, factorials are replaced by cyclotomic exponent data, providing an alternative approach for investigating this limit.